Are you wondering what an espresso con panna is? You're not alone!

 - Do you use any sweeteners?

 - What kind of heavy cream do you use?
-Or, in case you don’t use it, what do you use for the whipped cream?
-Check its label if you use it out of a spray can.
+Or, in case you don't use it, what do you use for the whipped cream?
+Check the label if you use it from a spray can.

-Knowing these factors allows you to easily calculate how many calories your espresso con panna has.
+Knowing these factors allows you to easily calculate the number of calories in your espresso con panna.

 How much caffeine does the Espresso con Panna have?